rejetto/hfs/dev-plugins.md

 Normally you'll have a plug-in that's a theme, and another that's a firewall, but nothing is preventing a single plug-in from doing both tasks.

+## Backend / Frontend

+Plugins can run both in backend (the server) and frontend (the browser).
+Frontend files reside in the "public" folder, while all the rest is backend.

 ## Exported object
 `plugin.js` is a javascript module (executed by Node.js), and its main way to communicate with HFS is by exporting things.
 For example, it can define its description like this